 Log In - New York Times.
 How Uber Drivers Decide How Long to Work.
 (The hourly wage of cabdrivers typically reflects how busy they are; the rate they can charge doesn’t change unexpectedly.

 For Uber drivers, the hourly wage reflects both busyness and rates, since Uber can increase prices when demand is high.)
 Photo “A substantial, although not most, fraction of partners do in fact come into the market with income targeting behavior,” the paper’s author, Michael Sheldon, an Uber data scientist, wrote.
-Pando.
+The behavior is then “rather quickly learned away in favor of more optimal decision making.”
+In effect, Mr. Pando.
 Pando.
 With another mega-round in progress, Airbnb has achieved something Uber hasn’t.
 You gotta know when to fold ‘em: Uber and Didi call a truce in China with a $35 billion deal - Recode.
 Revealed in court: 100% cast iron evidence of how Uber lies to secretly investigate and smear its critics.
 Uber in Europe: back to the future.
 Where will Uber stop?

 The project is intended to show how the taxicab industry, with varying degrees of success, is pushing back against the existential threat posed by the rise of ride-hailing services like Lyft and Uber.
 It’s election day in Austin, Texas, and the campaign that funneled more than $8 million to secure the future of Uber and Lyft in the city didn’t bother to throw an official party to watch results.